 - Leftover brussels sprouts (uncooked)

-Indoor rabbits will enjoy being part of the fun, a new play tunnel or a festive shaped gnaw chew will go down well.
-If your rabbit is outdoors, make sure that they are well-protected from the weather and that you spend some time with them.
-They’ll love uncooked brussels for their Christmas dinner.
+Indoor rabbits will enjoy joining in the festive fun, and a new play tunnel or snowman shaped gnaw chew will go down well.
+If your rabbit is outdoors, make sure that they’re well-protected from the weather and that you spend some time with them.
+They’ll love uncooked brussels sprouts for their Christmas dinner.

 We’ve got advice for ensuring that all pets stay safe this Christmas – find out more.